kubeflow/kfp-tekton/tekton-catalog/pipeline-loops/README.md

 - Install pipelineloop controller `kubectl apply -f config/`

+# Parallelism
+`Parallelism` is to define the number of pipelineruns can be created at the same time.
+It must be eqaul to or bigger than 1.
+If it's not set then the default value will be 1.
+If it's bigger than the total iterations in the loop then the number will be total iterations.

 # Verification
 - check controller and the webhook. `kubectl get po -n tekton-pipelines`